wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 The last thing we need to do is the enter key.

-Images by default are not keyboard focusable, and in order to make the gallery accessible to keyboard users, we need to ensure that when they tab through it, they highlight and when you hit enter, it opens it up.
+Images by default are not keyboard focus-able, and in order to make the gallery accessible to keyboard users, we need to ensure that when they tab through it, they highlight and when you hit enter, it opens it up.

 #### `tab-index`
 If you look at the HTML page, you will see that all the images have a `tab-index` of 0.